francemazzi/cardsAgainstHumanity/README.md

 ## Welcome!
-Thi is card agains Humanity
+This is cards against Humanity

 You can find the website here -> https://www.cardsagainsthumanity.com/